j-mendez/dfirestore/README.md

 To get started with the package you can either setup the application with your tokens or authenticate with one of the helpers.
 After you authenticate you can freely use the REST client and your access tokens will rotate before they expire.
+For examples of values to use when perform creates/updates can be found at [Firestore Value Docs](https://firebase.google.com/docs/firestore/reference/rest/v1/Value)

 ### Configuration

-All configuration settings are optional if you are passing the options per request.
+All pre-configuration settings are optional.
+You should use `setProjectID` to establish your project if you are going to use the same one for every request.

 ```typescript
 import {